robnewman/quilt-pagila-data/README.md

 Time: 83.096 ms
 ```

+Note the ending `Time: 83.096 ms`.
+That's the nugget of helpful information.

 ## 4. Query the database using a notebook

-Everything prior to now has been correctly setting up our environment and getting the data loaded locally.
-Now we are going to actually _work like a data engineer_ and pull in some real data from the PostgreSQL Pagila database and work with it in a Jupyter notebook.
+Everything prior to now has been correctly setting up our environment, downloading data, and getting the data loaded locally into our relational database management system.
+Now we are going to actually _work like a data engineer_ and pull in some real data from the Pagila database tables and work with it in a Jupyter notebook.

 ### 4.1.
 Ensure your notebooks are using your virtual environment packages by making them available as a kernel

-To ensure that all the Python packages that you are using from your virtual environment (my current one is called `quilt-py3`, see above) are available in your notebook, you need to add it to the notebook kernel.
+To ensure that all the Python packages that you are using from your virtual environment (my current one is called `quilt-py3`, see above) are available in your notebook, you need to make it available as a notebook kernel.

 `[quilt-py3] $ ipython kernel install --user --name=quilt-py3`

 ### 4.2.
 Ensure your notebook has the ability to benchmark queries

-The whole point of this blog post is to benchmark the performance of SQL vs. Quilt, so we need to install a [Juypter notebook extension](https://github.com/ipython-contrib/jupyter_contrib_nbextensions) that allows benchmarking.
-We can use the excellent [ExecuteTime](https://github.com/ipython-contrib/jupyter_contrib_nbextensions/tree/master/src/jupyter_contrib_nbextensions/nbextensions/execute_time) extension which displays when the last execution of a code cell occurred, and how long it took.
-Install with the following command:
+The whole point of this blog post is to benchmark the performance of SQL vs. CSV files vs. Quilt, so we need to install a [Juypter notebook extension](https://github.com/ipython-contrib/jupyter_contrib_nbextensions) that allows benchmarking.
+A good one is the  [ExecuteTime](https://github.com/ipython-contrib/jupyter_contrib_nbextensions/tree/master/src/jupyter_contrib_nbextensions/nbextensions/execute_time) extension.
+This displays when the last execution of a code cell occurred, and how long it took.
+Install the suite of user-contributed Jupyter extensions with the following command:

 `[quilt-py3] $ jupyter contrib nbextension install --user`

-To be able to config to use this extension, you need to enable the *extension configurator*.
+To be able to configure your Jupyter notebooks to use this extension, you need to enable the *extension configurator*:

 `[quilt-py3] $ jupyter nbextensions_configurator enable --user`